What does the computer software assurance approach mean for regulated life sciences companies?

 Q. When will final guidance be made official?

-A. (Francisco Vicenty) This is on our A-list, a guidance for publishing in draft form by September (2020).
-That's the timeline.
-There are a lot of external limitations on how quickly we can accelerate that, but that's the goal for at least the draft being out and then whatever time it takes from addressing any comments.
-That's the best I can commit.
-It is moving, it's got enough attention and traction now and the commitment behind the agency to keep it moving forward, but there is a lot that is outside of the agency's control.
+A. (Francisco Vicenty) This is on our A-list, a guidance for publishing in draft form by September [2020, now expected December 2021].
+That’s the timeline.
+There are a lot of external limitations on how quickly we can accelerate that, but that’s the goal for at least the draft being out and then whatever time it takes from addressing any comments.
+That’s the best I can commit.
+It is moving, it’s got enough attention and traction now and the commitment behind the agency to keep it moving forward, but there is a lot that is outside of the agency’s control.

 Q. Do you have tips on where companies should be starting with this?